6DEADSHOT9/Project-A/Readme.md

 Project-A is in active development.
 Features and capabilities are subject to change as we refine and enhance the system.
 We appreciate your interest and patience as we work towards a stable release.

 ## Get Started
-(Add installation and usage instructions here when available)
+(Installation and usage instructions here when available)

 ## Contribute
-(Add contribution guidelines here when available)
+(Contribution guidelines here when available)

 ## License
-(Add license information here when decided)
+(License information here when decided)

 Join us on this exciting journey as we build the future of AI-assisted problem-solving!